Skip to main content

 I received an email as follows:

 Thank you for sharing your knowledge with us.
 Makes immense sense.
 I practicing self inquiry by delving into that emptiness.
 When there is a strong aversion to an object (a person) repeatedly, sometimes feelings dissolve into that space and at other times, this doesn't happen and leads to outbursts.
-Assuming one has a choice, is it better to physically withdraw from the 'object' or should one continue taking up the challenge to look from within everytime that feeling of aversion comes up even if it leads to expression of the feeling?
+Assuming one has a choice, is it better to physically withdraw from the 'object' or should one continue taking up the challenge to look from within every time that feeling of aversion comes up even if it leads to expression of the feeling?
 Is there such a thing as a congenial environment for self inquiry?

 And here is my response: